omerbenamram/py-expander/README.md

      "script-torrent-done-filename": "pyexpand",
     ..

 * Make sure that the transmission user can run `pyexpand`.
-If not
+If not:

     $ ln -s /usr/local/bin/pyexpand /usr/bin/pyexpand